DaveCTurner/davecturner.github.io/_posts/2024-11-11-bayesian-bisection.md

 probably good, gathering more information about their quality.
 If we've seen a failure on the actual first-bad commit then the median will creep upwards until it arrives at the last-good commit, where it will stay.
-So the results will include be a sequence of successes as long as you'd like on one commit, and a failure on the next commit, giving us as much confidence as we'd like that we've found the first bad commit.
+So the results will include a sequence of successes as long as we'd like on one commit, and a failure on the next commit, giving us as much confidence as we'd like that we've found the first bad commit.